gwbres/zynq7-sdr/README.md

 ###### Vivado
 Contains valid IPs to use with Vivado (new Xilinx tool).

-  * sx1255-1.0 controls the SX1255(SEMTECH) radiotransceiver, through an AXI-SPI gateway.
+  * sx1255 controls the SX1255(SEMTECH) radiomodem (transceiver), through an AXI-SPI gateway.

-  * The ram-iq-1.0 ip uses 4096x2 axi-lite transfers to send the I/Q samples from the sx1255 IP.
+  * complex\_plps\_if uses 4096x2 axi-lite transfers to send the
+  I/Q samples from the sx1255 IP.

-  * The ram-iq-2.0 ip uses 16 axi-streaming transfers and a zynq7-dma flow to send the I/Q samples from the sx1255 IP.
+  * complex\_dma uses 8192x2 axi-streaming transfers to send the I/Q
+  samples through the axi-dma/HP port.

   Import the repository to use the IP.
 The linux driver can be found in the kernel subdirectory, the userspace program is found in the userspace subdirectory.